Has Lockheed Martin changed focus from Scottish spaceport in Sutherland?

 According to Lockheed Martin, the current change in funding should not affect the construction of the Scottish spaceport in Sutherland.
 The company’s management have stated that this project started as a multi-company construction site, and it will remain that way.
 So, reinvesting some of their funding to Shetland should not affect Sutherland at all.

-spaceport or local jobs.
+The UK Space Agency, however, states that additional funding into SSC should not affect any plans concerning Scottish spaceport or local jobs.
 According to an agency spokesman, not only do their

-plans regarding this major project but also their ambitions remain unchanged.
+plans regarding this major project, but also their ambitions remain unchanged.

 The Scottish spaceport in Sutherland will deal with the vertical launch of small satellites.
-Right now, Scotland is one of the most promising country’s in Europe’s space race and one of the leading manufacturers of small satellites in Europe.
+Right now, Scotland is one of the most promising countries in Europe’s space race and one of the leading manufacturers of small satellites in Europe.